huggingface/xet-core/chunk_cache_bench/benches/results.md

 cache_put_mt/sccache: 192.42 ms
 ```

-Summary: current implementation compared to sccache has faster misses, but slower hits. solid cache is always slower on all gets
+Summary: current implementation compared to sccache has faster misses, but slower hits. solid cache is slower than standard by a factor of 300x on cache misses. standard get-hit test is currently slower than both the solidcache and sccache implementation.

 Raw: